Stay at home mom burnout is real. In our quest to do it all we end up having less to give to the people who brought us home to begin with.

-I was standing in front of a super hot stove top – stirring sauce that was nearly bubbling over – with my fussy 1 year old on my hip.
+I stood in front of a super hot stove top – stirring sauce that was nearly bubbling over – with my fussy 1 year old on my hip.

-As I stood there in the kitchen with my baby on my hip, my stove top running over, and the other 4 kids doing some type of loud lion safari game nearby…
+I stood there in the kitchen with my baby on my hip and my stove top running over…

-All these years, months, and days I’ve been telling myself I need to get everything done on time, perfectly, and without breaking a sweat.
+All this time I’ve been telling myself that I need to get everything done on time, perfectly, and without breaking a sweat.

 We think that excelling (however we define that) in every area of life is the minimum standard.
-We can even manage to hold this idea together pre-motherhood because we are in control of most aspects of our life.
+The truth is, we can even manage to hold this idea together pre-motherhood because we are in control of most aspects of our life.

 And then we have kids…

-They are little humans with great needs and the inability to meet those needs.
-For quite a few years, the main household objective is to meet the basic physical and emotional needs of our little ones.
+A mom’s main household objective, for quite a few years, is to simply meet the basic physical and emotion needs of our little ones.

 Vacation options are limited because who wants to drag 5 kids (under 6) through the Met, the Louvre, or the Smithsonian?